ChiragSehra/LearnAI-CustomTextAnalyticsWithAML/lab02.1-text_classification/0_README.md

     1.1   What percentage is the reduction in the vocabulary space?

-    1.2   Is there an improvement in the f1 score after adding the two pre-processing steps?
+    1.2   Is there an improvement in the f1 score after adding removing stop words?

     1.3   You should not see any stop words in the word_ngrams_vocabulary.
 However, a few stop-words such as "and" have slipped in.
 Could you explore why?

     _HINT_: Investigate the following lines:

     _" &quot;The universe is a living being, and it's conscious, and it's very old.
 And it cares about itself in lots of ways.&quot; Drunvalo Melchizedek."_

     _"& quot ; the universe living , ' conscious , ' old . and cares lots ways .& quot ; drunvalo melchizedek .",_

+    1.4   Can you also stem the tokens using _stem_words_ attribute?
+Is there a bigger reduction in vocabulary size?

 2. We built a text classifier using sklearn's simple LogisticRegression.
 Can you include a decision tree learner now and compare the f1 score with the logistic regression model built earlier?